PaoloForte95/paoloforte95.github.io/_projects/1_project.md

 img: assets/img/12.jpg
 importance: 1
 category: work
-related_publications: true
+related_publications: false
 ---

-Detailed information about the project and its outcome can be found on the project webpage.
+Detailed information about the project and its outcome can be found on the project [webpage](http://reddit.com).